xaxzie/FoundryVTTMacro/macros/characters/generic/README.md

 **Features**:

-- Interactive characteristic selection dialog
+- Interactive characteristic selection dialog with visual layout
 - Automatic token validation
 - Retrieves character stats from the selected token
-- Shows base stat and injury-adjusted values
+- Shows base stat, injury adjustments, and active effect bonuses
+- Bonus system for extra dice and flat modifiers
 - Uses the proper d7 dice system from game rules
-- Provides clear roll results in chat
+- Enhanced chat display with detailed breakdown

+### 🎭 `AddEffect.js`

+**Purpose**: Multi-effect manager for adding and removing active effects on characters.

+**Features**:

+- Add or remove multiple effects with individual controls
+- Real-time status display for each effect
+- SVG icon support for visual identification
+- Batch operations with save functionality
+- Remove all effects option
+- Shows effect descriptions and bonus values

 **Usage**:

 1. Select your character token
 2. Run the macro
-3. Choose which characteristic to roll from the dialog
+3. Choose which characteristic to roll from the visual dialog
+4. Add any bonus dice or flat modifiers if needed
-4. The macro will automatically roll [Characteristic Value]d7 (e.g., Physique 4 = roll 4d7)
+5. The macro will automatically roll with all adjustments applied

+**AddEffect Usage**:

+1. Select your character token
+2. Run the AddEffect macro
+3. Use individual Add/Remove buttons for each effect
+4. Click Save to apply all pending changes
+5. Use Remove All to clear all active effects

 **Dice System**: Uses the game's d7 system where you roll one d7 per characteristic point